-Bonner County adopts the following framework for actions to be taken in the event that any employee subject to this policy violates employment policies or fails to perform adequately.
-Progressive steps may be implemented in order to encourage improved performance or attitude, but are not required.
-Bonner County reserves the right to take any of the prescribed steps, in any order, in the event that a supervisor deems a policy violation or action of the employee to be serious enough to warrant a certain step up, to and including termination for a first time offense.
+Bonner County adopts the following framework for actions to be taken in the event that any employee subject to this policy violates other County policies, or fails to perform adequately.
+Progressive disciplinary steps may be implemented in order to encourage improved performance or attitude, but are not required prior to the termination of an employee's employment with the County.